AI4SC/archi-guesser/README.md

 # Data

 ArchiGuesser requires different datasets consisting of images generated with Midjourney and poems generated with ElevenLabs.
-We published the dataset separately here.
+We released the dataset as github release .
 Unzip it in the `assets` folder to retrieve a directory structure of:

 ```
 assets/icons120